 She has worked in a number of senior strategic positions and is looking forward to bringing that expertise to the development of partnerships with our stakeholders.

-Dr Susan Elcock - Executive Director of Forensic Services
+Dr Susan Elcock - Executive Medical Director/Executive Director of Forensic Services

-Dr Sue Elcock joined the Trust in May 2020 as Director of Forensic Services.
+Dr Sue Elcock re-joined the Trust in May 2020 as Director of Forensic Services.